woman with stomach pain from gastrointestinal lyme disease

-In their article, “Unique Case of Gastroparesis in a Chronic Lyme Disease Patient,” Qasawa et al. discuss the case of a patient diagnosed with chronic Lyme disease, who suffered from gastrointestinal complications including gastroparesis.
+In their article, “Unique Case of Gastroparesis in a Chronic Lyme Disease Patient,” Qasawa et al. discuss the case of a patient diagnosed with chronic Lyme disease who developed severe gastrointestinal complications including gastroparesis.

-Her symptoms were so severe that she required IV nutrition to maintain her weight—making gastroparesis an important Lyme disease symptom that deserves consideration.
+Her symptoms became so severe that she required intravenous nutrition to maintain her weight—making gastroparesis an important Lyme disease symptom that deserves clinical consideration.

-The case highlights a critical diagnostic oversight: Even though her illness affected multiple systems in her body (as seen with Lyme disease), doctors never considered retreating her with antibiotics for Lyme disease or possible co-infections.
+The case highlights a critical diagnostic oversight.
+Even though her illness affected multiple systems in her body—as is often seen in Lyme disease—doctors never considered retreating her with antibiotics for Lyme disease or evaluating possible co-infections.

 Woman with Lyme Disease and Gastroparesis